tremar123/grid-games/README.md

 # GridGames <https://grid-games.herokuapp.com/>
 #### Video Demo:  <https://www.youtube.com/watch?v=-ttqQJfbDzA>
 #### Description:
-GridGames is a flask web application where you can sign up and play few games that are based on grid.
+GridGames is a flask web application where you can sign up and play few games that are based on the grid.
+You can change your password, delete an account or write contact us if you have any problems with GridGames web app functionality.
+And challenge other players to get the highest score of all in leaderboards.

 #### Games you can play:
 * [Memory game](#memory-game)